lalaithion/MonadPaper/src/monads.md

 def expr(text):
     recursive = Parser(expr)

     expression = surround(
         (recursive | number)
         & operator
         & (recursive | number)
     )

-    # things parsed by expression will have the slightly ugly form
+    # values parsed by `expression` will have the slightly ugly form
     # of Ok(((a,b),c)).
 To transform that into an Ok(Expr)
     # we will define the following function:
     weird_func = lambda weird_tuple: Expr(